emaloney/MBDataEnvironment/README.md

 Currently, the only officially supported method to integrate the Mockingbird Data Environment into your project is using CocoaPods.

-(An experimental—but unsupported—`MBDataEnvironment.framework` can be built for iOS 8 within `MBDataEnvironment.xcworkspace`.)
+(An experimental—but unsupported—`MBDataEnvironment.framework` can be built for iOS 8 from within `MBDataEnvironment.xcworkspace`.)

 If you aren't already using CocoaPods, you'll find [documentation on the CocoaPods website](http://guides.cocoapods.org/using/index.html) to help you get started.